This post is in partnership with Travel Mindset and Ski Canada

 Ski or Snowboard

 Whistler is a skier and rider’s paradise.
 With over 8,170 acres of skiable terrain between Whistler and Blackcomb Mountains and 200+ runs, 16 alpine bowls and three glaciers, every powder hound will find a line, no matter the skill level.
-As Canada’s biggest ski area and a perennial winner of best ski resort in North America, Whistler brings the ski experience to another level.
+As Canada’s biggest ski area and a perennial award winning best ski resort in North America, Whistler brings the ski experience to another level.

 Whistler receives an average annual snowfall of 11.8 metres/38.7 feet per year, so there’s plenty of the fluffy white stuff for everyone to enjoy.
 The two mountains offer slightly different skiing and riding experiences for winter enthusiasts.
 Whistler Mountain offers more green runs, wide open bowls and family friendly terrain, while Blackcomb Mountain attracts more intermediate and advanced skiers and riders, as well as those interested in double blacks and high alpine chutes.